 To examine the system's dynamic characteristics, the tracking property of the step input was observed.
-The reference signal was made by suddenly switching input values every 5 s from -0.2 to -0.7 rad.
+The reference signal was made by suddenly switching input values every 5 (s) from -0.2 (rad) to -0.7 (rad).
 This range was chosen to be large enough for the thumb to achieve opposable motion.
 Two cases were measured: (a) free motion and (b) constrained motion.
 In case (b), a sponge-packed rubber glove instead of a human hand was used to test the equipment, while no object was used in case (a).
-The duration of the experiment was 25 s and three sets were executed.
+The duration of the experiment was 25 (s) and three sets were executed.
 The proportional control was applied with the gain set at 10.
-The control period was 1 ms.
+The control period was 1 (ms).

-The time course of the active joint angles assisting the CM joint as well as its reference is depicted in Fig. 6.
-In the graphs, the four sets of measured data are overlaid with their average.
-Fig. 6(a) shows the results for case (a).
+The time course of the active joint angles assisting the CM joint as well as its reference is depicted in Figure 6.
+In the graphs, the three sets of measured data are overlaid with their average (bold line).
+Figure 6(a) shows the results for case (a).
 The CM joint almost converges to its reference values.
 The deviation is very small among these data, implying a high degree of reproducibility of the CM joint motion.
-The rise time derived from the averaged data is 0.32 s for the antigravity direction from -0.2 to - 0.7 rad, while it is 0.28 s for the reverse direction.
+The rise time derived from the averaged data is 0.32 (s) for the antigravity direction from -0.2 (rad) to -0.7 (rad), while it is 0.28 (s) for the reverse direction.
 The difference of the rise time between these directions will arise from control without gravity compensation.